Guldimund

-Asger Nordtorp Pedersen, better known by his stage name Guldimund is a Danish indie rock singer-songwriter.
-He started his career as a solo musician under the stage name Guldimund in 2016, and released two studio albums, Dem, Vi Plejede At Være (2021) and Jeg venter i lyset (2023).
+Asger Nordtorp Pedersen, known professionally as Guldimund, is a Danish indie rock singer-songwriter.
+He started his career as a solo musician under the stage name Guldimund in 2016, and released two studio albums, Dem, vi plejede at være (2021) and Jeg venter i lyset (2023).

 History

 Asger was in the choir as a child, and he is a member of TÅRN and Blaue Blume.
-He began his solo career under the stage name Guldimund in 2016, and released his first studio album Dem, Vi Plejede At Være in 2021.
+He began his solo career under the stage name Guldimund in 2016, and released his first studio album Dem, vi plejede at være in 2021.
 He won three awards in Steppeulven.

-In 2023, he released his second studio album, Jeg venter i lyset, which critics described as "the newborn piece of cultural heritage."
+In 2023, he released his second studio album, Jeg venter i lyset, which critics described as "the newborn piece of cultural heritage".
 He performed at the Roskilde Festival.